qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 In QGIS, a WFS layer behaves pretty much like any other vector layer.
 You can identify and select features, and view the attribute table.
-QGIS supports WFS 1.0.0, 1.1.0, 2.0 and OGC API - Features (OAPIF),
+QGIS supports WFS 1.0.0, 1.1.0, 2.0 and OGC API - Features (OAPIF).
-including editing (through WFS-T).
+Editing is supported via WFS-T and OGC API - Features (Part 4).
 QGIS also supports background download and progressive rendering, on-disk caching of downloaded features and version autodetection.